VinnyHubs/CleanDataPy/README.md

 I followed a step-by-step approach to clean the dataset:

-1.Data Loading
+1. Data Loading

--Imported the dataset using Pandas.
+• Imported the dataset using Pandas.

--Conducted an initial exploration to understand the structure.
+• Conducted an initial exploration to understand the structure.

-2.Handling Missing Values
+2. Handling Missing Values

--Identified missing data.
+• Identified missing data.

--Applied methods like dropna(), fillna(), and forward/backward fill depending on the context.
+• Applied methods like dropna(), fillna(), and forward/backward fill depending on the context.

-3.Removing Duplicates
+3. Removing Duplicates

--Checked for duplicates using df.duplicated().
+• Checked for duplicates using df.duplicated().

--Removed them with df.drop_duplicates().
+• Removed them with df.drop_duplicates().

-4.Data Transformation
+4. Data Transformation

--Standardized column formats (date, strings, numeric values).
+• Standardized column formats (date, strings, numeric values).

--Renamed inconsistent column names for clarity.
+• Renamed inconsistent column names for clarity.

-5.Final Dataset
+5. Final Dataset

--Produced a clean, structured dataset ready for analysis, visualization, or feeding into ML models.
+• Produced a clean, structured dataset ready for analysis, visualization, or feeding into ML models.

 ⚙️ Technologies Used